carlaadelbarco/FeverChallenge/README.md

 ## Applied SOLID Principles

-1. **Single Responsibility Principle (SRP)**: Each class has a single responsibility.
+1. **Single Responsibility (SRP):** Each class should have a single responsibility.
+For example, the REST Controller only handles HTTP requests, the Business Service handles business logic, and the Repositories handle data access.
-2. **Open/Closed Principle (OCP)**: The system is extensible without needing to modify its basic structure.
+2. **Open/Closed (OCP)**: The system must be open for extension but closed for modification.
+This is achieved through interfaces and abstract classes.
+For example, the ProviderService interface can have implementations for the external provider and database.
-3. **Liskov Substitution Principle (LSP)**: Derived classes can substitute their base classes without issues.
+3. **Liskov Substitution (LSP)**: Derived classes must be substitutable for their base classes.
+This is ensured through the use of interfaces and proper inheritance.
-4. **Interface Segregation Principle (ISP)**: Specific interfaces are created for each use case.
+4. **Interface Segregation (ISP)**: Clients should not be forced to rely on interfaces that they do not use.
+Create specific interfaces for each use case, for example, BaseEventRepository.
-5. **Dependency Inversion Principle (DIP)**: Abstractions are used to decouple implementation details.
+5. **Dependency Inversion (DIP)**: Abstractions should not depend on details, but details should depend on abstractions.
+Use dependency injections for service and repository classes.
+In this project we use several dependency injections.

 ## Persistence in PostgreSQL Database

-Data from the external provider is stored in PostgreSQL, with all tables indexed to ensure optimal query performance.
+Data from the external provider is stored in PostgreSQL.

+As for the database, we have chosen to store all the data from the external supplier, since they could be needed at any time and in this way we do not have to carry out a new development.
+All tables are indexed by indexes to ensure optimal query performance.

 ![Database Diagram](Images/UML.png)

 ## Testing and Coverage with Jacoco

+Unit tests have been performed on all the classes implemented in this exercise, thus achieving a total coverage of almost 100%.
+This has been done to test individual units of code, ensuring that each class works correctly in isolation.
+JUnit and mockito have been used for this purpose.
+In some specific cases use has been made of: Lenient Stubbing: which allows certain stubbings to be more flexible and not be marked as unnecessary if they are not used in all tests.

-Unit tests have been performed for all classes, achieving nearly 100% coverage.
-These tests were performed using JUnit and Mockito, and a coverage report was generated with Jacoco, available at `target/site/jacoco/index.html` after executing `mvn clean package`.
+These tests were performed using a coverage report was generated with Jacoco, available at `target/site/jacoco/index.html` after executing `mvn clean package`.

+To run all the tests you can make use of the makefile file and execute the command:
+ `make test`

 ![Coverage Report](Images/Jacoco.png)

 ## Observability: Traceability and Monitoring

-A logging and traceability strategy has been implemented with the slf4j library to facilitate maintenance and problem resolution.
+Throughout the entire application code, a log and traceability strategy has been implemented to facilitate the correct understanding and maintenance of the application.
+This integration not only improves the traceability of the code, but also facilitates the identification and resolution of problems by providing detailed information about the workflow and any errors that may occur.
+For this purpose, we have used the slf4j.
+Extra explained in the section: NEXT STEPS

 ## Performance

+Several things have been taken into account to highlight:
-- **Use of WebClient**: Handles a high number of simultaneous requests without blocking the system.
+- Use of WebClient: WebClient is Spring WebFlux's non-blocking alternative for making HTTP calls, which is ideal for handling a high number of concurrent requests.
-- **Nightly Scheduling**: Data extraction tasks are executed at night to avoid system overload.
+- Scheduling a task to run automatically every night to avoid system overload when data injection is higher and Fever has users on the platform.
-- **PostgreSQL Optimization**: Use of indexes to improve query performance.
+* PostgreSQL: It is a robust relational database that supports a wide range of features and is suitable for handling large volumes of data.
+Use has been made of indexes to improve query performance.

 ## Building and Running the Application

 The project includes a `make` file with the following options:

-- `make build`: Compiles and packages the project.
+- `make build`: internally performs a mvn clean package to compile and package the project.
-- `make run`: Starts the application using `docker-compose up`, configuring a PostgreSQL database and executing the `init.sql` script.
+- `make run`: to raise the application.
+Internally it makes a "docker-compose up" which has a definition of a PostgreSQL database that creates a new database, makes the connection with this database and creates the necessary tables for the data extraction process from the external provider.
+This is achieved because in the /scripts folder we have a sql init.sql script.
-- `make clean`: Shuts down the Docker container and cleans the project with `mvn clean`.
+- `make clean`: it shuts down the docker container and performs a `mvn clean`.

+Extra explained in the section: NEXT STEPS: in the future, it would be interesting to perform a continuous integration process, in which a CI/CD pipeline of continuous integration is created.

 To test the application: